lpsinger/userguide/tutorial/receiving/scimma.rst

 When you run this script you should receive a sample LIGO/Virgo/KAGRA notice every hour.
-The output will be the same as the output in the offline-testing-avro_ section below.
+The output will be the same as the output in the :ref:`offline-testing-scimma` section below.

-.. _offline-testing-avro:
+.. _offline-testing-scimma:

 Offline Testing
 ---------------